jakedomermuth/cable-company-app/README.md

 # Cable Company APP
-- This project is still in progress.

-## Instructions For What Is Needed
+## Instructions For What Is Needed:
 You will build an internet/cable company’s customer tracking system.
 Your customer (the internet company) requires the following from your application: <br>
   • You must store the following information:<br>